raul-matiu/FinalProject_ITF_ManualTesting/README.md

 ### 1.1.1 Roles assigned to the project and persons allocated ###
 I am the only person responsible for managing this testing-project.
 ### 1.1.2 Entry criteria defined ###
-* The environment is up and running
+* requirements are defined
-* User created and login
+* project risks are identified and reduced
 ### 1.1.3 Exit criteria defined ###
 * All test cases set in scope are executed
 * At least 50% with status passed